PRTG Manual: Update From Previous Versions

 We recommend that you have a look at the system requirements before you update.
 Officially supported operating systems, browsers, and other requirements may have changed since PRTG 9.

 We strongly recommend that you perform a clean install of the newest version instead of updating from PRTG 7 or 8.

-If you use PRTG 7 or 8 now, you have to update PRTG to intermediate versions first to ensure all data is transferred correctly.
+If you use PRTG 7 or 8 now, you must update PRTG to intermediate versions first to ensure all data is transferred correctly.
 You cannot update to PRTG 15 or later directly from PRTG 7 or 8.